 - Presentations & Publications: The individual has made meaningful contributions to the body of knowledge in their area of expertise through CLE presentations, articles, books, etc.

 - Service & Mentorship: The individual has contributed substantial time and expertise to help improve the legal community or profession (e.g. by leading legal community organizations or networks, serving on relevant boards or committees, and/or mentoring others.)

-Applications for the 2020 Outstanding Young Lawyer Award will be accepted Jan.
-15 through March 1, 2020.
-The awards will be presented at the 2020 Colorado Bar Foundation Dinner.
+Applications for the 2021–22 Outstanding Young Lawyer Award will be accepted through March 18, 2022.
 Self-nominations are accepted and encouraged.

 Please include the following with your nomination:

 - A completed nomination form detailing the qualifications of the nominee and the ways in which the nominee has exhibited professional success, community service achievements, and a strong commitment to civic participation and the inspiring of others within their community.

 - A resume of detailing professional accomplishments, bar association, community service and relevant impact on the Colorado legal community.

 - Please include up to three letters of recommendation.